Laszlo-ArchitectsPalette/Millennial/_posts/2024-11-10-Unlocking-Efficiency.md

 image: Chicago_Build_Panel.jfif
 ---

-I had the honor of speaking on the Chicago Build panel again this year on the typic of **Unlocking Efficiency with The Latest Digital Tools.** I spoke alongside industry experts to discuss how we can harness the latest digital tools to unlock efficiency, collaboration, and smarter outcomes.
+I had the honor of speaking on the Chicago Build panel again this year on the topic of **Unlocking Efficiency with The Latest Digital Tools.** I spoke alongside industry experts to discuss how we can harness the latest digital tools to unlock efficiency, collaboration, and smarter outcomes.
 It was a compelling discussion where each of us brought unique perspectives on the challenges and opportunities facing design, construction, and engineering.

 ## Embracing the Digital Shift and Gaining Buy-In